 Since the commencement of the Corporation's most recently completed financial year, there has not been a recommendation of the Audit Committee to nominate or compensate an external auditor that was not adopted by the Board of Directors.

 External Auditor Services Fees

-The following table discloses the fees billed to the Corporation by PricewaterhouseCoopers SA, Licensed Public Accountants, in the years ended December 31, 2022 and 2023 in USD thousands.
+The following table discloses the fees billed to the Corporation by PricewaterhouseCoopers SA in the year ended December 31, 2023 and by PricewaterhouseCoopers LLP in the year ended December 31, 2024 in USD thousands.